On getting to financial freedom faster.

 No sacrifice or suffering required, thank you!

-The premium one has to pay for the pleasure of driving a new car just doesn’t compute on any level, neither for overall happiness and certainly not for freedom or financial security.
+The premium one has to pay for the pleasure of driving a new car just doesn’t compute on any level, neither for overall happiness nor certainly not for freedom or financial security.
 Your new car will soon get a little ding and then you’ll feel bad about it.
 If you scratch or ding a used car, you won’t feel so bad about it because it wasn’t new to begin with.

 Now, if you are into the driving experience and want the pleasure and joy of driving a great car like a Maserati or a Ferrari, then you’ll be happier by joining a car club and using that car for a limited time — say, a year, according to the authors of Happy Money.

-Why Your Financial Advisor’s “Reasonable” 2% Fee isn’t Reasonable
+Why Your Financial Advisor’s “Reasonable” 2% Fee isn’t Reasonable and could be Blocking Your Path to Financial Freedom

 While there might be some debate on the new versus used car on happiness levels, I’d wager no one would disagree that reducing investment fees would make you happier.